weleoka/ardeidae_py/README.md

 # ardeidae_py

-TCP and UDP server-client written in Python.
+## TCP and UDP server-client written in Python.

+This is for learning purposes whereby simple data packets can be sent and recieved.
+The recommended tool to compliment this experiment is Wireshark.

-TCP versions of server-client run on python 3.
+### TCP versions of server-client run on python 3.
 Execute with shellscript: ./tcpser.sh and ./tcpcli.sh
 Server default listening port: 8120

-UDP versions of server-client run on python 3.
+### UDP versions of server-client run on python 3.
 Right now the server just echo's back the clients message.
 Server default listening port: 8121

+### Client  TCP:
-Look in the client code for HOST, PORT variable and change the values.
+Look in the client code for HOST, PORT variable and change the values so that they correspond with the server which you are trying to connect to.

-Client  TCP:
 Input "ls" "chdir" "dl" and "quit" commands at prompt.
 Any other input returns echo.

 ls: requests and displays current working directory and all it's contents from the server